T-miracle/kotlin-docs-cn/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 In the very early development stages, Kotlin Multiplatform introduced an API for working with so-called _target presets_.
 Each target preset essentially represented a factory for Kotlin Multiplatform targets.
-This API turned out to be largely redundant, as DSL functions like `jvm()` or `iosSimulatorArm64()` cover the same cases while being much more straightforward and concise.
+This API turned out to be largely redundant, as DSL functions like `jvm()` or `iosSimulatorArm64()` cover the same use cases while being much more straightforward and concise.

-To reduce the confusion and provide a clearer guidelines, all presets-related APIs are now deprecated and will be removed from the public API of the Kotlin Gradle plugin in future releases.
+To reduce the confusion and provide clearer guidelines, all presets-related APIs are now deprecated and will be removed from the public API of the Kotlin Gradle plugin in future releases.
 This includes:

 * The `presets` property in `org.jetbrains.kotlin.gradle.dsl.KotlinMultiplatformExtension`